-Roundabouts should be incorporated at the major intersections entering and leaving Kihei's four commercial neighborhood districts, Suda Store, Azeka, Kalama, and Kamaoli.
+Roundabouts should be incorporated at intersections along Piilani Highway and at all major intersections entering and leaving Kihei's four commercial neighborhood districts, Suda Store, Azeka, Kalama and Kamaoli, and within neighborhoods as a first consideration over stop signs or signals.
 Roundabouts provide for traffic calming and pedestrian safety as well as beautification and a high quality sense of place.
-Street design guidelines have been created by the KCA for use in all road types for the Kihei/Makena Region with the intention of providing traffic calming and beautification (these guidelines are available upon request).
+Street Design Guidelines have been created by the KCA for use in all road types for the Kihei/Makena Region with the intention of providing traffic calming and beautification.
+Guidelines are available on the KCA website.